googlefonts/googlesans/docs/VENDOR.md

 # Google Sans Vendor Documentation

  These docs summarize how vendors contribute changes to the Google Sans project.
-Detailed [maintainer documentation](MAINTAINER.md) is available if you would like to review additional details about build dependency installation, virtual environment management, and the fontmake compiler based build approach.
+Detailed [maintainer documentation](MAINTAINER.md) is available if you would like to review additional details about build dependency installation, virtual environment management, and the fontmake compiler based build approach for local font testing.

 ## Source Format